patrickclery/facebook_app_token/README.md

-# FacebookAuthFetcher
+# FacebookAppToken

-FacebookAuthFetcher is a fork of [tinder_auth_fetcher gem](https://github.com/shuheiktgw/tinder_auth_fetcher) that can retrieve an authentication token for any facebook app (not just Tinder).
+FacebookAppToken is a fork of [tinder_auth_fetcher gem](https://github.com/shuheiktgw/tinder_auth_fetcher) that can retrieve an authentication token for any facebook app (not just Tinder).

 ## Dependencies
 - [Mechanize](https://github.com/sparklemotion/mechanize)